pouyan-asg/Microturbine-control-with-MPC/README.md

-# Modeling and modern control of distributed generation systems based on microturbine and storage in intelligent operation of distribution network
+# Modeling and modern control of distributed generation systems based on microturbines and storage in the intelligent operation of distribution networks

 Abstract: